-We recognized an income tax net benefit of approximately \$4.05 million and \$184,000 for the years ended December 31, 2012 and 2011, respectively.
+We recognized an income tax net benefit of approximately \$269,000 and \$4.05 million for the years ended December 31, 2013 and 2012, respectively.

-During 2008, we recorded a full valuation allowance against certain deferred tax assets consisting primarily of net operating loss carryforwards.
-Due to uncertainty over sufficient future taxable income to fully utilize these deferred tax assets, we did not record an income tax expense for the pretax income incurred during the year ended December 31, 2011, with the exception of an alternative minimum tax in the amount of \$12,000, nor did we reduce the valuation allowance against these deferred tax assets.
 As of each reporting date, management considers new evidence, both positive and negative, that could impact its view with regard to future realization of deferred tax assets.
-For the year ended December 31, 2012, cumulative positive taxable income over the last three years had been generated, offsetting the negative evidence of cumulative losses in previous years.
+For the years ended December 31, 2013 and 2012, cumulative positive taxable income over the last three tax years had been generated, offsetting the negative evidence of cumulative losses in previous years.
 We also determined that our expectations of future taxable income in upcoming tax years would be sufficient to result in full utilization of these net operating loss carryforwards and deferred tax assets prior to any statutory expiration.
-As a result, management determined that sufficient positive evidence exists as of December 31, 2012 to conclude that it is more likely than not deferred tax assets resulted in an income tax benefit during the year ended December 31, 2012 of \$3.73 million.
-A valuation allowance against these deferred tax assets relating to state net operating loss carryforwards from our e-commerce and home party operating subsidiaries due to the timing uncertainty of when the subsidiaries will generate cumulative positive taxable income to utilize the associated deferred tax assets.
-A valuation allowance also remains against certain deferred tax assets relating to investment loss carryforwards because our current investments are classified as held-to-maturity, indicating they will be redeemed at par value and will not generate gains sufficient to utilize the associated deferred tax assets.
+As a result, management determined that sufficient positive evidence existed as of December 31, 2013 and 2012 to conclude that it is more likely than not deferred tax assets of \$4.04 million and \$3.73 million, respectively, are realizable, and we reduced our valuation allowance accordingly.
+The reduction of the valuation allowances against these deferred tax assets resulted in an income tax benefit during the years ended December 31, 2013 and 2012 of approximately \$1,000 and \$3.73 million, respectively.
+A valuation allowance remained at December 31, 2013 and 2012 against certain deferred tax assets relating to state net operating loss carryforwards from our e-commerce and home party operating subsidiaries due to the timing uncertainty of when the subsidiaries will generate cumulative positive taxable income to utilize the associated deferred tax assets.
+A valuation allowance also remained at December 31, 2012 against certain deferred tax assets relating to investment loss carryforwards because our current investments were classified as held-to-maturity as of December 31, 2012, indicating they would be redeemed at par value, and they did not generate gains sufficient to utilize the associated deferred tax assets when they matured in 2013.